zarhyas/refactored/README.md

 By breaking the method down, each piece of logic is now isolated, making it easier to read, understand, modify, and potentially reuse.

 ## H
+We can use the builder pattern.
+It allows you to set only the parameters you're interested in and leave others with default values.
+This way, you can create an object in multiple steps and in any order.
+For complex objects, you get to separate its construction from its representation and avoid the use of a telescoping constructor.